5 Effective Treatment Options for Under-Eye Veins

 Doctors mix the solution with air in order to create a foamy texture, which provides better results than traditional sclerotherapy.
 Small needles containing the foam STD are then inserted into the visible vein and flushed with a salt solution containing a blood-thinning agent.
 This causes the veins to collapse and fade.
 Two to three sessions are required, depending on the size of the vein you want removed.

 In general, the procedure is performed under local anesthesia and requires almost no downtime.
-Some patients report a slight stinging sensation — similar to getting a shot or having blood drawn — but it’s usually painless.
+Some patients report a slight stinging sensation — similar to vaccination or having blood drawn — but it’s usually painless.
 Another benefit of foam sclerotherapy is that it leaves minimal scarring.

-Foam sclerotherapy isn’t the most popular option for patients who have larger, deeper veins; surgery and laser treatments are best-suited in these instances.
+Foam sclerotherapy isn’t the most popular option for patients who have larger, deeper veins as surgery and laser treatments are best-suited in these instances.

 Compared with surgery, under-eye sclerotherapy is an excellent option for those seeking a minimally invasive and relatively inexpensive treatment.